The Power of Fish

 Research shows that omega-3 fatty acids can improve your cardiovascular health.
 Most of this research involves EPA + DHA, but ALA can also help improve your health.
 Benefits of including omega-3 fatty acids in your diet include:

 - Reduced risk of death if you have cardiovascular disease.

 - Reduced risk of sudden cardiac death caused by an abnormal heart rhythm.

 - Reduced risk of blood clots because omega-3 fatty acids help prevent blood platelets from clumping together.

-- Inhibit the growth of plaque.
-Omega-3 fatty acids help keep the lining of the arteries smooth and clear of damage that can lead to thick, hard arteries.
+- Keeping the lining of the arteries smooth and free of damage that can lead to thick, hard arteries.
 This helps keep plaque from forming in the arteries.

-- Have anti-inflammatory properties.
-The development of atherosclerosis (hardening of the arteries) is thought to involve your body's inflammatory response.
-Omega-3 fatty acids reduce the production of substances that are released during the inflammatory response and in doing so, prevent substances from accumulating and sticking to the lining of the arteries.
+- Less inflammation.
+Atherosclerosis (hardening of the arteries) is thought to involve your body's inflammatory response.
+Omega-3 fatty acids slow production of substances that are released during the inflammatory response.